Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 Snowplow parenting may lead to children being highly dependent.
 Due to the style of parenting adopted in bringing them up, they may grow up believing they need someone to always make decisions for them, solve their problems, etc.

-This is a very wrong mindset to inculcate into a child.
-Parents should bring up their kids in a way that encourages them to trust their abilities and at least make an attempt to do things for themselves.
+This is a very wrong mindset to inculcate in a child.
+Parents should raise their kids in a way that encourages them to trust their abilities and at least attempt to do things for themselves.

 Snowplow parenting prevents kids from failing as snowplow parents always find ways to help their kids fail.
 Though this might seem like a good thing, it is not.
 Failure enhances learning.